Vision and Values

 - Pupils are continuously advised on how to exercise their personal freedoms safely through the school' programme and PSHE curriculum

 Mutual respect is at the heart of Starks Field's vision and values.
 Pupils learn that their behaviours have an effect on their own rights and those of others.
 All members of the school community treat each other with respect.

 Vision and Values we promote:

 - Our aim is to form a partnership with families and the community to prepare our diverse school population to become lifelong learners in a high achieving, inclusive, creative, nurturing and safe environment.

 - At the heart of our school we value the strengths of all members of our school community.
 We believe in providing all children with the skills for lifelong learning through engaging children in a rich, challenging curriculum within a shared culture of safety and respect.
 At Starks Field we believe that all learners are unique individuals who are entitled to realise their full potential.

 - We believe that excellent learning occurs when children feel safe and are having fun.
 In our school we respect all cultures and originality.
 We provide inspiration for lifelong learning and both adults and child learning new things every day.

 TOLERANCE OF THOSE OF DIFFERENT FAITHS AND BELIEFS:

 Starks Field is a richly diverse school.
 We actively promote diversity through our celebrations of different faiths and cultures.
-Religious educations and PHSE lessons reinforce message of tolerance and respect for others.
+Religious Education and PSHE lessons reinforce the messages of tolerance and respect for others.
 Members of different faiths and religions are encouraged to share their knowledge to enhance learning within classes and the school.

 Our school curriculum consistently encourages educational visits to different places of worship.
-This year classes have visited a Sikh Temple, Mosque and a Christian Church.
+This year classes have visited a Sikh temple, a mosque and a Christian church.